tanguyantoine/react-native-music-control/README.md

 MusicControl.enableControl('disableLanguageOption', false)
 ```

-`skipBackward` and `skipForward` controls on iOS accept additional configuration options with `interval` key:
+`skipBackward` and `skipForward` controls on accept additional configuration options with `interval` key:

 ```javascript
 MusicControl.enableControl('skipBackward', true, {interval: 15}))
 MusicControl.enableControl('skipForward', true, {interval: 30}))
 ```

+Important Notes:
+* Android only supports the intervals 5, 10, & 30, while iOS supports any number
+* The interval value only changes what number displays in the UI, the actual logic to skip forward or backward by a given amount must be implemented in the appropriate callbacks

 ### Register to events